rmullaney77/Intuit-OAuth2/README.md

-Provided as an "easier to follow" integration example vs https://github.com/IntuitDeveloper/OAuth2_PHP
+An "easier to follow" example instead of the suggested https://github.com/IntuitDeveloper/OAuth2_PHP